accelazh/accelazh.github.io/_posts/2016-04-12-A-Quick-Summary-of-Energy-Aware-Cloud-Computing.md

 The cloud part is mostly about server consolidation.
 The challenge is to achieve an "optimal balance between performance, QoS, and energy consumption and include self-aware runtime adaptation".

+Besides, \[1\] reveals some applications such that, dynamically control the fans according current energy consumption, predict the thermal map in a datacenter and allow the cooling system to cool much or less in different spot, calculate the power budget which may be used in scheduling or planning, etc.

 ### Cloud Consolidation

 Energy-awareness related to Cloud is almost all about consolidation, AFAIK.
 Since an idle server needs up to even 70% of their maximum power consumption, server consolidation matters.
 However consolidation usually needs to cope well with SLA.